UNGwillow/Magnetic-Nanowire-Dynamics-Simulation/README.md

     * Calculates the order parameter ($S_2 = \langle \cos^2 \theta_{rel} \rangle$).
     * Predicts relative changes in conductivity/resistance and permittivity/capacitance compared to the random state (using linear interpolation approximation).
 * **Visualization:**
-    * Optional animation of the nanowire alignment process.
+    * Optional animation of the nanorod alignment process.
-    * Plot of individual nanowire angle changes over time.
+    * Plot of individual nanorod angle changes over time.
     * Plot of order parameter ($S_2$) and relative property changes over time.
     * Plot of relative property changes as a function of the order parameter ($S_2$).

 ## 📁 Code Structure

-* `nanowire_alignment_emt_simulation.m`: Main MATLAB script file.
+* `nanorod_alignment_emt_simulation.m`: Main MATLAB script file.

 ## 🚀 How to Use

-1. Open the `nanowire_alignment_emt_simulation.m` script in your MATLAB environment.
+1. Open the `nano_alignment_emt_simulation.m` script in your MATLAB environment.
 2. Modify the values in the `User Input Parameters` section at the top of the script according to your actual experimental conditions and measurements/estimations.
     * Filler information (mol%, VSM value, dimensions, etc.)
     * Fabrication recipe (wt%)